cockroachdb/docs/v22.1/changefeed-sinks.md

 ## Google Cloud Pub/Sub

 {{site.data.alerts.callout_info}}
 The Google Cloud Pub/Sub sink is currently in **beta**.
-For more information, read about its available [parameters](create-changefeed.html#parameters), [options](create-changefeed.html#options), and the [Create a changefeed connected to a Google Cloud Pub/Sub sink](changefeed-examples.html#create-a-changefeed-connected-to-a-google-cloud-pub-sub-sink) example.
+For more information, read about compatible changefeed [options](create-changefeed.html#options) and the [Create a changefeed connected to a Google Cloud Pub/Sub sink](changefeed-examples.html#create-a-changefeed-connected-to-a-google-cloud-pub-sub-sink) example.
 {{site.data.alerts.end}}

 {% include_cached new-in.html version="v22.1" %} Changefeeds can deliver messages to a Google Cloud Pub/Sub sink, which is integrated with Google Cloud Platform.